PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 ## I'm receving an error when installing the script saying "Not enough space for bootanimation...Aborted!"
 What can i do?
 - This is happening because you installed a certain gapps package that used most of the capacity of the devices partition required for this script to install to.

-However, we recommend to install smaller size gapps package kike MindTheGapps his/her gapps is small and perfect.
+However, we recommend to install smaller size gapps package like MindTheGapps his/her gapps is small and perfect.

-If you're still getting this error pleaee report them this.
+If you're still getting this error pleaee report them please.

 # Additional Information: